Case-Rocket-Team/Parachute-Gore-DXF-Generator/README.md

     - `1`: Inches (also `ezdxf.units.IN`)
     - `5`: Centimeters (also `ezdxf.units.CM`)
 - \*`FOLDER`: The output folder to place the DXF file in.
 If unspecified, the file will be created in the current folder.
 Folder delimiters must match the operating system (`\\` on Windows due to character escaping and `/` on Unix).
-- `OUTPUT`: The name of the created file.
-This setting is currently unused, but a filename option is in the works.